 36. Using car for short distance travel regularly.

-37. Not using comparison websites for car, hotel and flight reservations.
+37. Not using comparison websites for cars, hotels, and flights reservations.

-42. Day trading stocks if you are not a professional trader.
+42. Day trading stocks when you are not a professional trader.

 43. Giving to a charity you have no clue on how they spend the money.